htso/Metalearning-MAML/README.md

 This is crucial because if we have enough problems of a similar nature, and on each problem we have a tiny little dataset, then we could gain insights into the overall learning pattern.
 Using this pattern, we could generalize to solve any other problem that we've only seen a few examples of.

-Interested reader should dive into this paper, and I will skip the technicality here, except for the following observations.
+Interested reader should dive into this excellent paper, and I will skip the technicality here, except for the following observations.

 1. The *maml* model is not a model on data, but a model on the starting parameter values of a pool of models, thus the term *meta*.